RiaK-24/Data-Portability-Project/README.md

 ## Contact

-For questions or collaboration, feel free to reach out on [LinkedIn](https://linkedin.com/in/your-profile) or email.
+For questions or collaboration, feel free to reach out on [LinkedIn](https://linkedin.com/in/ppa808)